of Pages: 400

 Cormac McCarthy’s All the Pretty Horses is one of the most well-known works of the last four decades.
 The first of McCarthy’s Border Trilogy, it won both the National Book Critics Circle Award and the National Book Award.
 Taking place in 1949, the novel explores the intimate story of relationships while at the same time presenting a global consideration of the American economic expansion that would set the tone for the second half of the twentieth century.

 The novel also highlights a homogenization of North America thanks to the increase in jobs across the continent as well as the expansion of the transportation system.
 With America and Mexico sharing an unprecedented period of growth, Americans like McCarthy’s sixteen-year-old protagonist, John Grady Cole, and his best friend Lacey Rawlins could cross the border with ease, bringing into focus how both countries alternatingly accepted and resisted assimilation.
 As a sociocultural, political, and economic tour de force, McCarthy’s novel remains compelling and provocative thirty years after it first captured the attention of the literary world in 1992.
 This collection examines McCarthy’s book from various perspectives—historical, cultural, social, economic, ethnic, and literary.
-Contemporary scholarly discussions also bring new insights into a work from a writer that many consider to be America’s finest living author.

-The Critical Insights Series distills the best of both classic and current literary criticism of the world’s most studies literature.
+The Critical Insights Series distills the best of both classic and current literary criticism of the world’s most studied literature.
 Edited and written by some of academia’s most distinguished literary scholars, Critical Insights: All the Pretty Horses provides authoritative, in-depth scholarship that students and researchers will rely on for years.
 This volume is destined to become a valuable purchase for all.